hryungk/SuperMario/README.md

 - Brick with coin should have a random number of coins and turn to block.

 - The player should be able to kill Goomba by hitting the brick from the bottom.

+- Print scores based on the player's position

+- Add acceleration effect in x direction

+- When player or goomba dies, it has a jumping effect to fall to the bottom of the screen.